canonical/kafka-operator/docs/tutorial/9-cleanup-your-environment.md

 This is part of the [Charmed Apache Kafka Tutorial](/tutorial/1-introduction).
 Please refer to this page for more information and an overview of the content.

-## Clean up your environment
+(remove-kafka-and-juju)=
+## Remove Charmed Apache Kafka and Juju

 If you're done using Charmed Apache Kafka and Juju and would like to free up resources on your machine, you can remove Charmed Apache Kafka, Charmed Apache Zookeeper and Juju.

 ```{caution}
 Removing Charmed Apache Kafka as shown below will delete all the data in the Apache Kafka.
 Further, when you remove Juju as shown below you lose access to any other applications you have hosted on Juju.